Basic Rules for Images

 Public Realm - Photography or filming of works of art or architecture in public places, including premises open to the public, is acceptable under UK copyright law.
 However, check before photographing or filming artistic works in museums or galleries first, as many do not allow this.

-Images in the Learning Space
+Images in the Learning Space or other VLE platforms

 If you use images in your teaching and you wish to make your lecture slides or teaching material available in the Learning Space or another VLE platform for Falmouth registered students, please follow these guidelines: